panyou1996/FocusDo/README.md

 *   **Similarities**: The "My Day" concept is inspired by Microsoft To Do, providing a clean slate for daily planning.
 *   **Key Differences**:
-    *   **AI Scheduling**: Microsoft To Do suggests tasks to add to your day, but AquaDo takes it a step further.
+    *   **AI Scheduling**: Microsoft To Do suggests tasks to add to your day, but FocusDo takes it a step further.
 Our "Smart Schedule" doesn't just suggest *what* to do, but *when* to do it, creating a concrete, timed schedule for your entire day.
-    *   **Clearer Time-Blocking**: AquaDo's explicit `startTime` is designed for time-blocking, whereas To Do's "Reminders" are more about notifications.
+*   **Clearer Time-Blocking**: FocusDo's explicit `startTime` is designed for time-blocking, whereas To Do's "Reminders" are more about notifications.

 ### vs. Sorted³

 *   **Similarities**: Both apps excel at merging tasks and calendars to create a daily schedule.
 *   **Key Differences**:
     *   **Automation & Simplicity**: Sorted³ is famous for its powerful (but sometimes complex) gestures and manual "auto-schedule" feature.
-AquaDo's AI "Smart Schedule" is a one-click process that requires less manual input.
+FocusDo's AI "Smart Schedule" is a one-click process that requires less manual input.
 It leverages AI to understand your natural language schedule (e.g., "I work from 9 to 5 with a lunch break") instead of requiring you to configure time blocks manually.
-    *   **Flexibility**: AquaDo allows for "unscheduled" tasks to coexist within the "My Day" view.
+*   **Flexibility**: FocusDo allows for "unscheduled" tasks to coexist within the "My Day" view.
 This provides a more flexible buffer for tasks that you want to accomplish today but don't need to assign to a specific time slot, offering a middle-ground between a rigid schedule and a simple list.